Scthe/scthe.github.io/content/blog/2021-11-04-managing-opengl-state/2021-11-04-managing-opengl-state.md

 * `GL_NEVER` - The depth test always fails.
 This actually can be used with `glStencilOp`, as we will soon see.

 * `GL_ALWAYS` - The depth test always passes.
 Can be used to render game UI, but disabling depth testing is probably an easier solution.
 * `GL_EQUAL` - Passes if values are the same.
-This is very useful for [z-prepass](https://interplayoflight.wordpress.com/2020/12/21/to-z-prepass-or-not-to-z-prepass/).
+This is useful for [z-prepass](https://interplayoflight.wordpress.com/2020/12/21/to-z-prepass-or-not-to-z-prepass/).
 In this optimization technique, we render the whole scene twice.
 First, with a no-op fragment shader, depth write on, and depth comparator `GL_LESS`.
 This is the cheapest way to produce a depth map.
 Early in the frame graph, we can use this depth texture to calculate additional effects like [Screen Space Ambient Occlusion(SSAO)](https://en.wikipedia.org/wiki/Screen_space_ambient_occlusion) or [Screen Space Reflection (SSR)](https://docs.blender.org/manual/en/latest/render/eevee/render_settings/screen_space_reflections.html).
 Later on, we rerender all meshes using same depth map and `GL_EQUAL`.
-This guarantees no fragment shader overdraw (which can be very expensive).
+This guarantees no fragment shader overdraw (which can be expensive).
 * `GL_NOTEQUAL` - Passes if values are different.
 I don't think I have ever used this value.
 * `GL_LESS`/`GL_LEQUAL` - Passes if pixel's depth value is less (`GL_LESS`) or less-or-equal(`GL_LEQUAL`).
 The most common value for **not** reversed depth buffer.
 * `GL_GREATER`/`GL_GEQUAL` - Passes if pixel's depth value is greater (`GL_GREATER`) or greater-or-equal(`GL_GEQUAL`).
 The most common value for **reversed** depth buffer.